 A teacher of esoterism also has to have a certain disposition.
 The best are patient and are comfortable with repetition, and that is just not me.
 Without having the credentials of an artist, I have the disposition of one; by that I mean that when I feel the need to communicate a realization or a feeling, I want to find a succinct way to say what I want to say and move on.

 For the last three years I have had my own business as a seller of used books.
 I started this business for two reasons.
-The first is that at that point in my life I was essentially un-hirable—my lack of higher education, lack of any meaningful consistent occupation, and my age—made me unsuitable for almost any kind of decently paid employment.
-The second is that I had a strong aversion to being under the thumb of a company or an employer.
+The first that at this point in my life I am essentially un-hirable—my lack of higher education, lack of any meaningful consistent occupation, and my age—make me unsuitable for almost any kind of decently paid employment.
+The second is that I have a strong aversion to being under the thumb of a company or an employer.
 These days employers call themselves ‘job creators,’ act like Zeus when potential employees call, and expect the world from their employees.
 At my age, I didn’t see why I should commit the bulk of my time and energy to the pleasure of another if I could avoid it.